Dog Bite Lawyer Toronto | Diamond & Diamond

 The vast majority of animal bites are by dogs, however cats, horses, and even exotic animals at zoos are occasionally involved.
 While many dog bites are likely to heal quickly, in serious cases, the injuries can be so severe that they lead to permanent disfigurement and require surgery.
 Unfortunately, children are the most common victims of dog attacks because of their natural curiousity, and often, and under appreciation of the threat a dog can pose.
 Because of their small size, children are also more likely to suffer more extensive and serious injuries in an attack than those typically sustained by an adult.
 Aside from the physical injuries sustained in an attack, dog bites can also lead to emotional trauma, especially for young children who may develop phobias of dogs and other animals that carry through into adulthood.
 Because of Ontario’s strict liability laws surrounding dog owners, any victim of a dog bite should contact a personal injury lawyer from Diamond & Diamond to see what form of compensation may be available.

 If you've been bitten by a dog or animal and are seeking damages, our personal injury lawyers can help.
-We have offices in the following locations and service clients across Ontario:
+We have representation across Ontario, including.

 - Thunder Bay